NVIDIA/deepops/README.md

 SSH keys and sudo does not require a password, you may omit the `-k` and `-K` flags

+The password and SSH keys added to the `ubuntu` user in the `config/group_vars/all.yml` file will be configured on the management node.
+You should add an SSH key to the configuration file, or you will have to append the `-k` flag and type the password for the `ubuntu` user for all Ansible commands following the bootstrap.

 ```sh
 ansible-playbook -l mgmt -k -K ansible/playbooks/bootstrap.yml
 ```